RTradeLtd/TxPB/doc/CONFIGURATION.md

       ####           END                   ####
       #### REFERENCE COUNTER CONFIGURATION ####

-  # configures the libp2p peerstore
+  # configures the peerstore used for storing peer information
   peerstore:
     # the type of peerstore to use
     # accepted values: datastore, memory